 Cuban sofrito is so versatile because you can use it in so many different recipes.
 You can put them in so many different meals like burritos and enchiladas.

-Plus, a sofrito recipe can last a really long time.
-You can even freeze them in ice cubes and keep it for months.
+Plus, a sofrito recipe can last a long time.
+You can even freeze them in ice cubes and keep them for months.

 My friend Deb at Bowl Me Over is seriously talented.
 She posted this Tomato Relish recipe on my blog a while back and it has received so many, many compliments.

-Oven roasted cherry tomatoes are so good!
+Oven-roasted cherry tomatoes are so good!
 You can eat them like candy!
-When roasted, the cherry tomatoes releases their juices and turns it into a sweet, yummy snack or topping.
+When roasted, the cherry tomatoes release their juices and turn it into a sweet, yummy snack or topping.

 Ingredients